-- Climate change management and greenhouse gas emission reduction, Page 91, 94 - 99 - Financial Literacy, Page 129 132 - Creating opportunities for accessing financial products, Page 139 - 153 - Responsible lending and investment for social and environmental, Page 161 - 163 - Promoting and developing the capacity of communities, society, and environment, Page 179 - 188
+- Climate change management and greenhouse gas emission reduction - Responsible lending and investment for social and environmental - Creating opportunities for accessing financial products - Financial Literacy - Promoting and developing the capacity of communities, society, and environment

 In 2024, GSB continued to identify and act on strategic business opportunities that enhance positive social and environmental impacts while minimizing negative impacts.
 These efforts are aligned with our role as a Social Bank, contributing to national development goals, Thai Green Taxonomy, and the UN Sustainable Development Goals (SDGs).
 Key initiatives are summarized as follows: